smcmillin/30dayinactive/README.md

 I figured I should put this here because I took the time to write it.
 Sure, reset password scripts are the basic of basics, but this has saved me COUNTLESS clicks.
 Maybe it will be useful to someone, somewhere.

+## SharepointPermissions

+### O365 Powershell Script

+This one should be functional but I haven't had an opportunity to test it yet.
+Essentially this takes a Sharepoint list and assigns permissions to individual items from a csv.
+If you have a lot of items and employees are not allowed to see all of them, it would be a massive pain to manage permissions one at a time in the browser.
+This lets you automate it.
+Well, someone has to build the csv.